Student Services

 Jess Ross

-I joined the Alderville First Nation Student Services team in the fall of 2018, and worked with our elementary students at Roseneath Centennial Public School until February 2022.
+I joined the AFN Student Services team as an Alderville Community Education Support (ACES) worker in the fall of 2018, and worked with our K-8 students at Roseneath Centennial Public School until February 2022.
+From February 2022 to September 2024 I was an ACES at Cobourg Collegiate Institute, supporting Alderville students at the high school level.

 Ruth Anne Washburn